zwimer/srop/README.md

 _Note_: This will _not_ work if your CPU contains specialized hardware to prevent ROP.

+# Docker Image

+`zwimer/srop` is a prebuilt docker image containing the built challenge and `solution.py`.

 # Compilation

-A Makefile is provided in the `src/` directory
+A `Makefile` is provided in the `src/` directory

 # Solution script